YANRUI121/PAMT/README.md

 * lifelines==0.27.7

 - - -
-If you have any questions, please contact Rui Yan at yanrui666666@gmail.com.
+If you have any questions, please contact Rui Yan at yanrui@ustc.edu.cn.